MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/tvos.md

 **Swift**

-Insert the following line to start the SDK in the project's **AppDelegate.swift** class in the `applicationDidFinishLaunching` method.
+Insert the following line to start the SDK in the project's **AppDelegate.swift** class in the `didFinishLaunching` method.

 ```swift
 MSAppCenter.start("{Your App Secret}", withServices: [MSAnalytics.self, MSCrashes.self])